Medicines for gout

 - You can also reduce your chance of recurrent gout by maintaining a healthy weight and avoiding excessive alcohol use.

 Gout is a painful swelling of a joint.
 It is a type of arthritis.
 It is caused by a build-up of uric acid, a waste material that you usually pass in your urine (wee).
-If your body can’t remove enough uric acid, it builds up in your blood.
-It can sometimes get in your joints, causing inflammation and pain, which is known as gout.
+If your body can't remove enough uric acid, it builds up in your blood.
+It can sometimes get in your joints, causing inflammation and pain.

-What medicines are used to treat acute gout?
+What types of medicines are used to treat a gout flare?

 Non-steroidal anti-inflammatory drugs

-Non-steroidal anti-inflammatory drugs, or NSAIDs, are a type of medicine that can reduce pain and swelling in gout.
+Non-steroidal anti-inflammatory drugs, or NSAIDs, are a type of medicine that can reduce pain and swelling.
 They have no effect on the amount of uric acid in the body.
 Examples are naproxen and ibuprofen.

 Corticosteroids

-Corticosteroids can be taken by mouth (for example, as capsules or tablets) or injected by a doctor into the affected joint, to reduce pain and swelling.
+Corticosteroids can be taken as capsules or tablets or injected by a doctor into the affected joint to reduce pain and swelling.
+They have no effect on the amount of uric acid in the body.

 Colchicine

 Colchicine can be used in place of NSAIDs or corticosteroids.
 It reduces pain and swelling.
-It should be taken at the first sign of gout, preferably within the first 12 hours of an attack.
+It should be taken at the first sign of gout.

-What medicines are used to prevent future gout attacks?
+What medicines are used to prevent future gout flares?

-Medicines may be used to reduce the chance of future gout attacks by reducing the amount of uric acid in the body.
-Your doctor may recommend medicine to prevent gout if you have a high risk of future episodes.
+Medicines may be used to reduce the chance of future gout flares by lowering the amount of uric acid in your body.
+Your doctor may recommend medicine to prevent gout if you have a high chance of future episodes.

-Some people experience an increase in gout attacks when they start preventative treatment or change their medicine dose.
-Speak to your doctor about ways to reduce the chance of these attacks.
+You might experience an increase in gout when you first start preventive treatment or change your medicine dose.
+Speak to your doctor about ways to reduce the chance of this happening.

 Colchicine

-Colchicine may be used to relieve an acute attack of gout, and may also be continued to prevent future attacks.
-Your doctor may also prescribe it in combination with other medicines for gout prevention.
+Colchicine is used to relieve an acute flare of gout, and may also be continued at low doses to prevent future flares.
+Your doctor may also prescribe it in combination with other medicines to prevent gout.

 Check with your doctor or pharmacist that you are taking the right dose for your needs.